 Elizabeth Stephens is an experienced litigator who focuses her practice on municipal and labor and employment law.
 Her legal experience extends to both the private and public sectors, including serving in leadership in the Wisconsin Legislature and acting on behalf of municipal and business interests as a lobbyist.
+Currently, Elizabeth also represents municipal interests before the North Carolina General Assembly, particularly with respect to regulatory, administrative, and environmental matters.

 Elizabeth’s experience, knowledge, and understanding of municipal government is extensive.
 Her relationships with local officials extend nationwide, including to various national associations, and her breadth of experience handling municipal issues is extensive.